-Calgary has experienced rapid economic growth over the past decade.* Among major Canadian cities, it has achieved a high ranking in various measures of economic success, including the amount of personal income residents enjoy.
+Calgary had the highest GDP of all major Canadian cities per capita in 2015.* Among major Canadian cities, it has achieved a high ranking in various measures of economic success, including the amount of personal income residents enjoy.
 The unemployment rate is also relatively low.

 When you study at a college or trade school in Calgary, you can take advantage of the robustness of the economy when it comes time to search for jobs or internships.
 If your classes call for hands-on experience to enhance a particular skill, you can benefit from opportunities offered by local companies.
 Calgary is also known to be a business-friendly city, which can be an advantage if you are thinking of using your career training to start your own company and become a business-owner.

 In several key ways, Calgary is more affordable than some of the other big cities in Canada.** By living in this city, you have a good chance of finding a home within your budget.
 Your utility payments may also be lower than they would be in other cities.
 You can also benefit from Alberta's relatively low personal income tax and lack of provincial sales tax.

 As a student, the city's relative affordability can go a long way toward helping you focus on your studies, and reduce stress related to costs of living.
 Plus, low taxes, well-paying jobs, and a healthy economy improve the chances that you'll be able to start saving money or making wise investments early on in your career.

 Calgary is well-known for being a major player in the energy industry.** The industry attracts investments from companies around the world.
 And the good-paying jobs don't all require hands-on work in the field.
 Oil and gas administration can provide a good living while working from the comfort of an office.